 This light sauce is a spruced up vinaigrette with a refreshing finish.
 Must have ingredients in the basis of this sauce are fresh tomatoes, olive oil, lemon juice and fresh herbs.
 Thereafter you can give your own flare or make our version and make it a little more sophisticated with a Mediterranean twist.

-The sauce pairs well with artichoke but it is also delicious with shellfish and fish.
+The sauce pairs well with artichokes but it is also delicious with shellfish and fish.
 You can also choose to serve with other vegetarian options such as pasta.

 Artichoke with Sauce Vierge